 Going forward, employers will not only need to understand the skills and competencies that are important to perform jobs well and provide the right training to address skills gaps, but employers will also need to understand the behaviors of a generation that expects much more personalization when it comes to their career.
 Workers want to see a clear career trajectory: where they are, where they’re going, and how they’re going to get there.

 According to Inc., 72 percent of Generation Z prefer to communicate face-to-face instead of through email or instant messaging.
 Another survey found that their least ideal work environment is working off-site as part of a virtual team, while their preferred method of working is collaborating with a small group in an office setting.
 Be mindful of the work options that you present to employees.
 Many companies are switching to flexible work, while some are planning to remain 100% remote after the pandemic.
 Prioritizing face-to-face meetups can be critical to help attract, engage, and retain the younger generation.

 The younger generations want more feedback - 60 percent want multiple check-ins with their manager a week!
 Having regular conversations is incredibly important for developing, motivating and engaging your young workers.
 Having a single place to store and analyze all that feedback data can help increase the transparency of performance reviews, but it also gives employees ownership into their own career development as they have direct access to their feedback.

-There are many new performance tools that can highlight an employee’s strengths and weaknesses.
+There are many new performance management solutions that can highlight an employee’s strengths and weaknesses.
 Having such a tool can motivate and engage employees as they can own their own performance, request feedback from their managers, and be accountable for their goals.
 If you are looking for a new tool, checkout Pavestep - employees can easily share and request feedback while better understanding their strengths and weaknesses.
 Ask for your demo today!

 5) Highlight company values